dscholefield/TestSigned/README.md

 PS> Test-Signed
 ```

-The script will present a progress bar as each running service is inspected and will then report on unsigned DLLs, e.g.
+The script will present a progress bar as each running service is inspected and will then report on unsigned exe's and DLLs, e.g.
 ```
 Test-Signed V1.0
 D Scholefield Nov 2019